openebs/mayastor-docs/migration-cstor-mayastor/replicateddb-restore.md

 ```

 - Edit the `pvc-mongo.yaml` file to update its storage class.
 Below is the modified PVC configuration with `mayastor-single-replica` set as the new storage class:

+{% hint style="note" %}
+The statefulset for Mongo will still have the `cstor-csi-disk` storage class at this point.
+This will be addressed in the further steps.
+{% endhint %}

 ```
 apiVersion: v1